franleplant/nosleepjavascript-blog/content/blog/package-react-components/index.md

 `public` can be any path with a trivial length, the important part is that they are both served from [the same path][106]

-Aside from properly document how the files inside your package relate to each other there is not much else you can do.
+Aside from properly documenting how the files inside your package relate to each other there is not much else you can do.

-You can also use this strategy by allowing access to your module via a CDN, by which _Component Consumers_ can simply reference the module.
+You can also use this strategy by allowing access to your module via a CDN (_Content Delivery Network_ use to load Javascript, CSS, etc from specialized servers, checkout [UNPKG][23]), by which _Component Consumers_ can simply reference the module.

 #### As Component Consumers